 Step 6: Be prepared to have alternative payment schemes offered to you

-In closing the deal, you may be offered alternative payment schemes such as 20 per cent down, and 80 per cent in two years, or even in-house financing.
+When you view condos that are already completed, you may be offered alternative payment schemes by the developer such as stay-first-pay-later or even in-house financing.
 These alternative schemes can be quite complex, and end up costing you far more than you expect.

 If you feel at all confused, don’t sign anything – give yourself time to look over the schemes, and come up with questions.
 We know that some mortgage brokers will go out of the way to offer you extra insight, and compare what you’re paying to a regular bank loan if you ask them for help.
 Consider doing that before putting your money down.